CSCfi/csc-user-guide/docs/data/Allas/migration_tutorial.md

 allas connection configured successfully.
 </pre>

+!!! note
+    Remember, that _allas-conf_ gives you access to obects of one project at a time in Allas.

 Allas-conf procedure above defines an Allas-connection that is valid for next eight hours.
 Next I go to the _zebrafish_ directory.
 ```text